Generating Mipmaps

 function for this.

-First add an additional parameter that specifies the image format:
+First, add a parameter that specifies the image format:

 void createTextureImage() {